Minimal Surface Entropy and Average Area Ratio: Introduction

 \subsection{Main Theorems}

 The next theorem uses Ricci flow in the spirit of \cite{bben, marques-neves} and $\text {PSL}(2,\R)$-invariant laminar measures. \begin{thm} Suppose $(M,g)$ has $R(g)\geq -6$.
-Then and equality occurs if and only if $g$ is isometric to the hyperbolic metric. \end{thm} This result was shown by the first author in \cite{lowe} under the condition that the (normalized) Ricci flow starting at $g$ converges to the hyperbolic metric faster than $e^{-ct}$ for some $c>1$.
-As it is pointed out in \cite{lowe}, there are closed manifolds $\H^3/ \Gamma$ for which that will always happen and closed manifolds $\H^3/ \Gamma$ containing metrics for which that will not happen.
+Then and equality occurs if and only if $g$ is isometric to the hyperbolic metric. \end{thm}

+This result was shown by the first author in \cite{lowe} under the condition that the (normalized) Ricci flow starting at $g$ converges to the hyperbolic metric faster than $e^{-ct}$ for some $c>1$.
+As it is pointed out in \cite{lowe}, there are closed manifolds $\H^3/ \Gamma$ for which that will happen for all metrics and closed manifolds $\H^3/ \Gamma$ with metrics for which that will not happen.
 Manifolds containing closed embedded totally geodesic surfaces fall into the second category.
 Later the second author shared his notes containing an approach to the general case relying on $\text {PSL}(2,\R)$-invariant laminar measures.
 Both authors decided to join their efforts and write a single paper containing that and other related results.

+{Next we outline a construction showing the existence of a closed hyperbolic $3$-manifold $M$ having a metric $g$ with $R(g)\geq -6$ and $E(g)>2$.
+Necessarily $M$ must contain a closed totally geodesic surface.

+Consider $(N,g_0)$ a compact hyperbolic $3$-manifold whose boundary $\partial N$ is a totally geodesic closed surface and let $M$ be the doubling of $N$.
+The doubling of $g_0$ (also denoted $g_0$) is hyperbolic and thus $(M,g_0)$ is a closed hyperbolic $3$-manifold .